zRqmliian/Java-MC-Android-Setup-By-RumRum/README.md

+First off, install the Launcher, download and copy my mobileglues settings(if you have the same specs as me)

-First off, the Launcher I linked below. then install the Remarkably Optimized modpack, then install some  mods to make it more like bedrock.
+Then install the Remarkably Optimized modpack, then install some  mods to make it more like bedrock.

 Touchcontroller mod - mcpe controls for Java mc